 Meet the team

-- Stephen McGrath, Mental Capacity Act Lead Practitioner – Mental Health Care Division
+- Stephen McGrath, Mental Capacity Act Lead Practitioner – Secure Care Division

-- Aurora Piergiacomi, DoLS to LPS Project Co-Ordinator
+- Andy Stevenson, DoLS to LPS Project Co-Ordinator

 The Deprivation of Liberty Safeguards (DoLS) is a legal framework that aims to safeguard the human rights of vulnerable individuals when they reside in a hospital, or care home.
 Patients can only be deprived of their liberty if they lack the mental capacity to make a decision about their residence, care and treatment, and it is in their best interest.